 Source: NZ story

 You can get quality ghee from Milkio.
-Milkio Grass-fed ghee is USDA certified for its purity and it is cooked from 100% grass-fed cow milk butter.
-Milkio Grass-fed ghee is now available in eBay and Etsy for the purchase convenience of the US audience.
+Milkio Grass-fed ghee is USDA certified for its purity and it is cooked from unsalted grass-fed NZ cow milk butter.
+Milkio grass fed ghee is keto and Paleo diet friendly and offers longer shelf-life than ususal.

 Read More :-